-How To Get From Cancun Airport to Playa Del Carmen: The Best Transportation Options
+How To Get From Cancun Airport to Playa Del Carmen, Mexico

 Famous for its beautiful beaches, crystal clear cenotes (freshwater sinkholes), jungles and theme parks, Playa del Carmen and Mexico’s Riviera Maya is a destination that simply put, has something for everyone.
 Whether you’re here to soak up the sun and sample delicious Mexican food on a wellness-focused trip or a family holiday to explore theme parks and more, you’ll soon fall in love with the beautiful natural landscapes and hospitality of this part of Mexico.
 If you’re heading to the eventful resort town of Playa del Carmen on your next trip, you’ll want to know a thing or two about the best ways to get there.
 Keep reading for the best transportation options for how to get from Cancun Airport to Playa Del Carmen as luckily there are quite a few different options.

 *This post contains affiliate links meaning I might make a small profit if you choose to book at no extra cost to you.